Poisson-Furstenberg boundary and growth of groups: Introduction

 Our understanding is that, for the groups we consider in this paper, it is not straightforward to check that their growth is exponential.
 To show that our examples have exponential growth we prove (in Section~\ref{sec:ntboundary}) the following criterion based on random walks:

-\begin{maintheorem} Let $G$ be a group acting on a set $X$, and let $\mu$ be a finitely supported, symmetric, non-degenerate measure on $G$.
-Suppose that the drift of $\mu$ is sublinear, bounded by a function of type $n^\alpha$, and that the probability of return of the induced random walk on $X$ decays at least as $n^{-\delta}$, for some $\delta>\alpha$.
+\begin{maintheorem} Let $G$ be a finitely generated group acting on a set $X$, and let $\mu$ be a finitely supported, symmetric, non-degenerate measure on $G$.
+Suppose that the drift function of $\mu$ is at most $D n^\alpha$ for some constants $\alpha<1$ and $D$, and that, for every $\rho\in X$, the probability of return to $\rho$ of the $n$-step random walk induced on $X$ is at most $C n^{-\delta}$, for some constants $\delta>\alpha$ and $C$.
 Let $A$ be a non-trivial group.

 Then $W:=A\wr_X G$ admits a symmetric measure with finite first moment and non-trivial Poisson-Furstenberg boundary.
 In particular, the word growth of $W$ is exponential. \end{maintheorem}

 In our situation, we consider $\delta=1$ and some $\alpha<1$.
 The assumption of Theorem~\ref{thm:mainB} on the probability to return to the origin on $X$ is a consequence of the fact that $X$ is a product of two copies of infinite transitive Schreier graphs.
 For our main examples used for the proof of Theorem~\ref{thm:mainA}, the condition on the drift in Theorem~\ref{thm:mainB} follows from an upper bound on the growth of Grigorchuk groups.
 To get more examples of this kind, we consider groups for which the condition on the drift on $G$ is ensured by a version of a self-similar-random-walk argument due to Bartholdi-Virag and Kaimanovich; see Example~\ref{ex:grigorchukgeneral}.
 We also give a torsion-free group with this property, see Example~\ref{ex:grigorchuktf}.